 You can find the recording of the event here.

 Purpose and Rationale

 Essential progress has been made in the past decade to reduce malaria globally.
 Over 6 million lives were saved as a result of a scale-up of malaria interventions.
-However, the latest World Malaria Report alerts that after an unprecedented period of success in global malaria control, progress has stalled.
+However, the latest World Malaria Report 2020 alerts that after an unprecedented period of success in global malaria control, progress has stalled.

-The MSWG has been established under the umbrella of the RBM Partnership to End Malaria following approval by the RBM Board in April 2018.
+To end malaria for good, we need the concerted action of different stakeholders across different sectors beyond the health sector, as well as intra-sectoral collaboration.
+The Sustainable Development Goals calling for action to transform societies give further impetus for a Multi-sectoral Working Group (MSWG).
+The MSWG has been established under the umbrella of the RBM Partnership to End Malaria, following approval by the RBM Board in April 2018.
 The MSWG convenes and coordinates RBM Partnership members around a multi-sectorial action in the field of malaria to facilitate learning and share best practices from the field.

-The Terms of References (TORs) as approved by the RBM Board are available in English and French).
+The Terms of References (TORs) as approved by the RBM Board are available in English and French.
 The structure will be in line with the structure of other RBM Working Groups, following the Working Group Standard Operating Procedures (SOPs).
 The governance of the MSWG ensures adequate participation of malaria-affected countries and demonstrates a self-financing and self-convening capacity.

 The coordination of the MSWG is guaranteed though the financial support of the Swiss Agency for Development and Cooperation (SDC) to the Swiss Tropical and Public Health Institute (Swiss TPH) which is hosting the MSWG Secretariat.